 Cows and farms

 Most dairy production is located in coastal areas where pasture growth generally depends on natural rainfall.
-Nevertheless, there are several inland irrigation schemes, most notably in inland northern Victoria and southern New South Wales.
+Nevertheless, there are several inland dairying areas reliant on irrigation schemes, most notably in northern Victoria and the New South Wales Riverina.

 Total mixed ration (TMR) dairying remains the exception in Australia, although the use of supplementary feed – grains, hay and silage – is widespread and has increased significantly over the past decade, as farmers have adapted to drier conditions in many dairying regions.
 Such changes in production systems have introduced an added input cost and additional level of risk in the variability of farm returns.

-Since 1979–80 the number of dairy farms in Australia has fallen by more than two-thirds over the last three decades from 19,380 in mid-1985 to 6,102 in mid-2015.
-The trend in farm numbers will often follow the trend in farmgate milk prices from season to season, with strong prices either slowing the rate of attrition or even reversing the long-term trend.
-At times of low farmgate milk prices, farmers do choose to leave the industry or else cease dairying operations in favour of other farming activities such as beef cattle farming.
+Since 1979–80 the number of dairy farms in Australia has fallen by almost three quarters since 1979/80 from 21,994 to 5,789 in mid-2017.
+The trend in farm numbers will often follow changes in farmgate milk prices from season to season, with strong prices either slowing the rate of attrition or even reversing the long-term trend.
+At times of low farmgate milk prices, farmers choose to leave the industry or else cease dairying operations in favour of other farming activities such as beef cattle farming.
 Other factors, such as challenging seasonal conditions also affect exits from the industry.
 This was evident in 2018–19 following a challenging year on farm.